Washington, My Home: 1985 proposal

-In 1985, television host Ross Shafer began a campaign to replace "Washington, My Home" as the state song with "Louie, Louie", on the basis that the latter song was popularized by Tacoma, Washington resident Rockin' Robin Roberts two years prior to it achieving national acclaim as a rock standard.
+In 1985, television host Ross Shafer began a campaign to replace "Washington, My Home" as the state song with "Louie, Louie", on the basis that the latter song was popularized by Tacoma, Washington, resident Rockin' Robin Roberts two years prior to it achieving national acclaim as a rock standard.
 After several county governments enacted resolutions supporting the campaign, a rally was held on the steps of the Washington State Capitol featuring The Fabulous Wailers, The Kingsmen, and Paul Revere and the Raiders, who performed a 30-minute version of the tune.
 The growing seriousness of the campaign, however, prompted a backlash from members of the legislature; the Washington Post reported, at the time, that two factions developed among lawmakers, one determined to preserve "Washington, My Home" and the other agitating for its replacement with Woody Guthrie's "Roll On, Columbia, Roll On".
 The latter faction secured Guthrie's son, Arlo, to fly to Washington and perform "Roll On, Columbia, Roll On" at the Capitol.
-Meanwhile, residents of Idaho and Oregon began protesting the proposed adoption of "Louie, Louie" claiming that their two states had a better claim on the song than Washington while the aging Helen Davis also expressed ire at the potential abandonment of her work.
+Meanwhile, residents of Idaho and Oregon began protesting the proposed adoption of "Louie, Louie" saying their states had a better claim on the song than Washington while the aging Helen Davis also expressed ire at the potential abandonment of her work.

-In a floor debate, Representative Bob Basich of Aberdeen, Washington denounced the move to adopt "Louie, Louie", saying it would be like "making marijuana our state plant".
+In a floor debate, Representative Bob Basich of Aberdeen, Washington, denounced the move to adopt "Louie, Louie", saying it would be like "making marijuana our state plant".
 As a compromise, the legislature ultimately preserved "Washington, My Home" as the state song while also adopting "Louie, Louie" as the state rock anthem and "Roll On, Columbia, Roll On" as the official folk song.